dymensionxyz/local-dymension/README.md

   --keyring-backend test
 ```

-Initialize and attach a Sequencer:
+Initialize and attach a Sequencer to the rollapp:

 ```sh
 MONIKER_NAME="local"